DarkHoust/WeatherCast/README.md

 + **Environment Variables**: Sensitive information such as API keys is stored in environment variables (.env) to enhance security.

++ **Convenient User Experience: With the introduction of a history search feature, users can now easily access their past search results.
+This means that whenever a user revisits the application, they will immediately see the weather information for their last searched location.
+This saves time and effort, especially for users who frequently check the weather for specific locations.

 ***
 #### API Usage Details
 + **OpenWeatherMap API**